SauravMishraaa/Consumer-Data/README.md

-# E-Commerce Consumer Data Analysis
+# E-Commerce Consumer Yearly Expenditure Prediction

 ## Used Pyspark library for the data analysis and for prediction used linear regression.